hurwitzlab/planet-microbe-semantic-web-analysis/job_list/notes.md

 Applied `Aquatic Sample Minimum Filter Fractionation Size Threshold ` from `0.7 - 0.9` and `Aquatic Sample Maximum Filter Fractionation Size Threshold` from `2 - 4` to get 31 samples with 202 files.

 Finally we removed all `METAGENOMIC	AMPLICON` and `METATRANSCRIPTOMIC	RNA-Seq` files, 708 files remained.
+367 unique sample IDs.

 ## Stats

-In total there are `937` unique WGS METAGENOMIC samples corresponding to `2002` files.
+Using the planet microbe search interface a total of `2002` files corresponding to `1129` unique Sample ID's were found.
 Most are paired end sequencing, although some have three corresponding read files, the rest have layout single.
+The genomic content of these files totals `12410.8` G basepairs or `12.4` terabasepairs of sequence data.